finngaida/maintain/README.md

 $ maintain release patch
 ```

-This release command will figured out the type of package, whether it be a
+This release command will figure out the type of package, whether it be a
 Python package, Ruby Gem, NPM package etc and then perform the steps necessary
 to release it.
 It will bump the version number, create a release commit, tag
 the release and push it to the respective package manager.